MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 ## Request more time to prepare for enforcement

 We understand that some customers may need more time to prepare for this MFA requirement.
-Microsoft allows grace periods for customers with complex environments or technical barriers.
+Microsoft is allowing customers with complex environments or technical barriers to postpone the enforcement for their tenants until March 15, 2025.

-Between August 15, 2024 and October 15, 2024, Global Administrators can go to the [Azure portal](https://aka.ms/managemfaforazure) to postpone the start date of enforcement for their tenant to 3/15/2025.
+Between August 15, 2024 and October 15, 2024, Global Administrators can go to the [Azure portal](https://aka.ms/managemfaforazure) to postpone the start date of enforcement for their tenant to March 15, 2025.
 Global Administrators must have [elevated access](https://aka.ms/enableelevatedaccess) before postponing the start date of MFA enforcement on this page.

 Global Administrators must perform this action for every tenant for which they would like to postpone the start date of enforcement.